Market optimism leads to growth throughout the meeting and incentive travel industry.

-The Incentive Research Foundation recently released its 2018 Trends Study, identifying key areas of change and their implications for workforce engagement, incentive travel and recognition.
+The Incentive Research Foundation recently released its 2018 Trends Study, identifying key areas of change and their implications for workforce engagement, incentive travel, and recognition.

 Amongst the key findings for meeting planners is the IRF’s Net Optimism Score for the incentive travel industry, which is up almost 20 points over last year.
-This has resulted in increases to incentive travel budgets up to an average annual per-person spend of $3,915, an increase of 4%.
-That’s good news, but the optimism also comes with an acknowledgement from 60% survey respondents who say costs are rising faster than budgets and that they expect their newly increased budgets will go to F&B and hotel costs.
+This has resulted in increases in incentive travel budgets up to an average annual per-person spend of $3,915, an increase of 4%.
+That’s good news, but the optimism also comes with an acknowledgment from 60% survey respondents who say costs are rising faster than budgets and that they expect their newly increased budgets will go to F&B and hotel costs.

 It turned out that the majority of our respondents lacked confidence when it came to certain aspects of their programs, including how to mitigate rising F&B and hotel costs and maximize ROI without compromising organizational goals and objectives.
 When market trends begin to affect the efficacy and profitability of your programs, an in-depth sales incentive audit can help increase cost savings.

-Here are other key trends that will likely affect organizations, their products and services, and the workforce in 2018.
+Here are other key trends that will affect organizations, their products and services, and the workforce in 2018.

 - Building a brand-asset culture is becoming a business imperative.